 The majority of the supporters are between 18 to 24 years old, but it is possible to see children under ten years old participating in this type of affiliation.
 Around 15% of their members have criminal records.
 We can compare the destructive and licentious behavior of the Brazilian soccer fan clubs with the European Hooligans, in that they follow a right extreme right wing party, almost fascist.
 Which means that, they are not a result of the social discrepancy, but the difference of political ideologies.

 At the same time it is important to emphasize the positive side of these affiliations, such as the beautiful event built by the Fan clubs in the stadiums that offers an unforgettable experience of enhancement that can not be ignored.
 Furthermore, the social and charity work done by them should also be remembered.
 Poor people from poor neighborhoods are helped by the soccer fans organizations with food baskets, toys, clothes and groceries.

 The corruption in the soccer

-As seen, soccer reflects the problems of a society.
-And one of the problems of the Brazilian society is corruption.
+As seen, soccer reflects the problems of society.
+And one of the problems of Brazilian society is corruption.
 The “Knack” and the culture of “taking advantage” also permeate the country’s sport of soccer.
-A decade ago the “Scandal of Sports Lottery” and, most recently, the cases of the “Brazilian championship turnabout’s” as well as “the whistle mafia” demonstrate very well that “Brazilian Cordiality”.
-Leaders, influential people, officials and clubs have benefited from theses major scandals and schemes.
-Today, however, like our society, soccer is going through a process of reorganization and moralization.
+In the first decade of this century the “Scandal of Sports Lottery” and the cases of the “Brazilian championship turnabout’s” as well as “the whistle mafia” demonstrate very well that “Brazilian Cordiality”.
+Leaders, influential people, officials, and clubs have benefited from theses major scandals and schemes.
+Today, however, like our society, soccer is going through a process of reorganization and moralization (we hope).